Click here to download PDF

 Smoking is allowed in designated outdoor areas; however, it is prohibited in indoor public areas.

-A Yellow Fever certificate is required by all passengers traveling to India.
-Travelling to India carries certain risks and you should also obtain immunisations for Cholera, Typhoid and Rabies if planning to travel in the country.
-Other infections to look out for include Hepatitis B which is endemic and Meningitis. which can be a risk in Delhi during certain times of the year.
+Travelling to India carries certain risks and you should look into obtaining immunisations from Yellow Fever, cholera, typhoid and rabies if planning to travel in the country.
+Other infections to look out for include Hepatitis B which is endemic and meningitis which can be a risk in Delhi during certain times of year.
+Please check with your GP for the latest information on the immunisations.

 Don’t trust beach hawkers selling excursions;